 These reports will be provided to college coordinators for dissemination to the affected departments.
 Department schedulers must correct all classes appearing on these reports during this period or they will be deleted from the schedule before Round 2.

-All adds, cancels, and changes must be given to Academic Scheduling for processing after Round 1.5.
-Schedulers should check with their college coordinator for processing procedures.
+All adds, cancels, and changes must be given to Academic Scheduling for processing after Round 1.5 through OnBase.
+Schedulers should check with their college representative for processing procedures.

-Also, during this round, the process of cross-listing is run and a final set of reports are generated and given to the college coordinators for dissemination to departments.
+Also, during this round, the process of cross-listing is run and a final set of reports are generated and given to the college representatives for dissemination to departments.

 This is the last opportunity that Academic Scheduling will be able to correct any class information before the schedule “goes live” for students to view for the coming semester.

-After this round, departments will continue to submit Add, Cancel and Change forms to Academic Scheduling for changes to the schedule.
+After this round, departments will continue to submit Add, Cancel and Change forms in OnBase to Academic Scheduling for changes to the schedule.

-All other adds, cancels and changes will be accepted at any time.
+All other adds, cancels and changes will be accepted at any time through OnBase.